Litun098/Voting-System/api/readme.md

-# Tax Billing
+# Voting System Backend

-This is a tax billing project that uses the following technologies:
+This is a Voting project that uses the following technologies:

 - Node.js
 - Express.js